 We’ll carry on testing it over the coming weeks and when the battery finally runs out I’ll make a note of the mileage and post it here.

 When descending a very twisting downhill section with a couple of switchbacks, I felt the Kugoo S4 handled quite well.
 It cornered nicely and felt stable at speeds above 25km/h.

 The Kugoo S4 is certainly aimed at adults or older teenagers.
 I’m 6’1 and my daughter is 5’8 – we both felt comfortable riding the S4.
-It has a decent sized deck (rubberised for good grip) and the handlebars are a good height.
+It has a decent-sized deck (rubberised for good grip) and the handlebars are a good height.
 I’d say the Kugoo will even suit smaller riders.
-My 9 year old daughter had a quick spin on the scooter and she’s barely 5 foot tall.
+My 9-year-old daughter had a quick spin on the scooter and she’s barely 5 feet tall.

 Ease of transport